WilderSea/WilderSea/README.md

 </p>

 - 🔭 I’m currently working as a freelance Web Designer 🖌️ and IT support 🤖
-- 💪 I’m learning C Programming language for Software Development in <strong>42Málaga Fundación Telefónica</strong> 🧮
+- 💪 I’m learning C Programming language for Software Development in <strong>42 Málaga Fundación Telefónica</strong> 🧮
 - 👯 I’m looking forward to collaborate on Environmental projects to protect Nature 🌍 🌲

 ## 💻 Tech Knowledge:<br>